Sui Sin Far: Life account

 Born in Macclesfield, Cheshire, England, Eaton was the daughter of Englishman Edward Eaton, a merchant who met her Chinese mother Achuen Grace Amoy in Shanghai, China.

 Eaton was the eldest daughter and second child of fourteen children born to the couple.
 In 1865, her family left England to live in Hudson, New York, United States, but stayed there only a short time before returning to England in 1868.
 The family returned to North America in 1872, relocating to Montreal, Quebec, Canada.
 Her father worked as a clerk for Grand Trunk Railway and perhaps for Hudon Mills.
 In 1882, he left his job and attempted to earn a living through his art.
 Nonetheless, the children were educated at home and raised in an intellectually stimulating environment that saw both Edith and her younger sister Winnifred, who wrote under the pen name Onoto Watanna, become successful writers.

 Because of their poverty, at a young age, Edith Eaton left school to work in order to help support her family.
 By age 18, Eaton was setting type for the Montreal Star.
 She began writing as a young girl; her stories and poetry were accepted for publication in Montreal's Dominion Illustrated magazine, and, beginning in 1890, she published anonymous journalistic articles about the local Chinese community in Montreal's English-language newspapers, the Montreal Star and the Daily Witness.
 She also worked as a stenographer and legal secretary.
 She left Montreal first in 1891 to work as a stenographer and special correspondent in what is now Thunder Bay, Ontario.
 In 1896, she worked as a journalist for Gall's News Letter in Kingston, Jamaica, for about six months, and began to publish under her Chinese pen name.
+Eaton also published using a Chinese man's name, Wing Sing.